 China aims to achieve substantial progress in all-around rural revitalization by 2027

-BEIJING, Jan.
-22 (Xinhua) -- China aims to achieve substantial progress in all-around rural revitalization and promote the modernization of agriculture and rural areas to a new stage by 2027, according to a plan issued by the Central Committee of the Communist Party of China and the State Council.
+China aims to achieve substantial progress in all-around rural revitalization and promote the modernization of agriculture and rural areas to a new stage by 2027, according to a plan issued by the Central Committee of the Communist Party of China and the State Council, the Xinhua News Agency reported on Wednesday.

 The foundation of national food security will be further strengthened, and the overall agricultural production capacity will steadily increase, ensuring that the Chinese population's food supply remains firmly in their own hands, states the plan on all-around rural revitalization for the 2024-2027 period.